moby/moby/docs/sources/reference/commandline/cli.md

     Create an empty filesystem image and import the contents of the tarball (.tar, .tar.gz, .tgz, .bzip, .tar.xz, .txz) into it, then optionally tag it.

 URLs must start with `http` and point to a single file archive (.tar, .tar.gz, .tgz, .bzip, .tar.xz, or .txz) containing a root filesystem.
-If you would like to import from a local directory or archive, you can use the `-` parameter to take the data from STDIN.
+If you would like to import from a local directory or archive, you can use the `-` parameter to take the data from `STDIN`.

 ### Examples